By month · Year-round

 The patterns behind the picks

-For each park's monthly crowd curve, weather normals, and road windows in detail, see the per-park best-time pages — currently Yellowstone, Yosemite, and Grand Canyon, with the rest of the priority list following in later cohorts.
+For each park's monthly crowd curve, weather normals, and road windows in detail, browse the full list of parks we cover and open its best-time page.
 For the network's overall seasonal curve, see visitation by month.

 What this page deliberately does not do

 We don't try to rank "the best month" for every NPS unit in one table.
 Most NPS units (over 400 of them) are not National Parks but Monuments, Recreation Areas, Historic Sites, Seashores, and other designations, and the right answer for each is often "depends on what you want to do."
-Where a park's right month is genuinely flexible or context-dependent (Mesa Verde, Cuyahoga Valley, Indiana Dunes, Hot Springs), naming a single "best" month here would be more confident than the data warrants.
-The picks above are limited to the cases where crowd, weather, and access agree.
+Where a park's right month is genuinely flexible or context-dependent (Mesa Verde, Cuyahoga Valley, Indiana Dunes, Hot Springs), naming a single "best" month would be more confident than the data warrants.
+The month guides linked above stick to the cases where crowd, weather, and access agree.

 Methodology